GuidanceMantras/GuidanceMantras/README.md

 - If you are a non technical degree holder, it is better to have a basic knowledge of each technologies such as Programming, Data Base, Artificial Intelligence, Cloud
 - Some technologies will help you to understand the world and better prepare for exams(mainly government exams) and other things
 - You can refer this youtube channel: https://www.youtube.com/@crashcourse and search for specific topics.
-- You do not need to worry about all the technologies and also how they work and how developed them.
+- You do not need to worry about all the technologies and also how they work and who developed them.
 Just learn how to use them

 ### Programming
 - A written language, which will be used to build software/to write an algorithm to achieve particular task and make money out of it.